-Lex Machina is a double bottom-line venture.
-We exist to do well – and to do good.
+Lex Machina exists to do well and to do good.

 A public interest user account may only be used for public interest purposes.
 That means no compensated or uncompensated use on behalf of a company, law firm, consultancy or other for-profit organization.
 For example, a law school professor who is also in private practice may only use his/her public interest account for academic purposes, not for any private practice purpose.
-Judicial and Congressional users must have a “.gov” email account.
 Academics and students must have a “.edu” email account.

-To enable public interest users to make best use of Lex Machina, we require prospective new users to attend an online training prior to receiving a user account.
-If you qualify and you’re interested, sign up here:
+To enable public interest users to make best use of Lex Machina, we require prospective new and renewing users to attend an online training prior to receiving a user account.
+If you qualify and you’re interested, sign up here.